PCOS Diet: Best PCOS Diet to Lose Weight

 pcos diet - livayur

 Polycystic Ovary Syndrome (PCOS) is a hormonal disorder that affects women of reproductive age.
-PCOS causes hormonal imbalances that can result in various symptoms, including weight gain, insulin resistance, and irregular menstrual cycles.
-Research has shown that a healthy diet and lifestyle changes can help manage PCOS symptoms, including weight gain.
-In this article, we will explore the best PCOS diet to lose weight, including helpful tips and strategies.
+According to Ayurveda, PCOS causes hormonal imbalances that can result in various symptoms, including weight gain, insulin resistance, and irregular menstrual cycles.
+Ayurveda’s approach suggests that a healthy diet and lifestyle changes can help manage PCOS symptoms, including weight gain.
+In this article, we will explore the best PCOS diet to lose weight, including helpful tips and strategies suggested in Ayurvedic practices.

 Understanding PCOS and Weight Gain

 PCOS can cause weight gain due to several factors.
-One of the primary causes is insulin resistance.
+As per Ayurveda, one of the primary causes is insulin resistance.
 Insulin is a hormone that regulates blood sugar levels.
 In women with PCOS, the body may become resistant to insulin, which leads to high blood sugar levels and increased fat storage.
 Insulin resistance can make it difficult to lose weight and increase the risk of developing type 2 diabetes.
-[1]

 Another factor that contributes to weight gain in women with PCOS is high levels of androgen hormones, such as testosterone.
 These hormones can lead to increased muscle mass and decreased fat metabolism, resulting in weight gain.
 [1]